-Perhaps less central, but equally as notable, is Ski’s foray into acting.
-He made his acting debut in 1994 in the feature-length film Detention (teacher).
+Perhaps less central, but equally as notable, is that Ski made his acting debut by appearing in the film, Detention (teacher) in 1994 .
 He has also had roles in Big Ain’t Bad (celebrity, 2002), Motives (senator, 2004), The Gospel (supporting cast, 2005), ATL (radio personality, 2006), The Path (adult Zechariah, 2006) and Stomp the Yard (celebrity guest judge, 2007).
 In addition to his acting skills, Ski also brought his musical talent to the big screen as he contributed to soundtracks for The Player’s Club (1996), Ax’Em (2002), HBO’s The Corner (2000) and The Wire (2002).

 Ski’s most notable philanthropic venture is the Frank Ski Kids Foundation, which provides financial assistance to low-income youth applicants and youth-serving agencies to expand opportunities for educational, athletic and cultural learning.
 Since its inception, The Frank Ski Kids Foundation has provided once-in-a-lifetime experiences for children, including all expenses paid excursions to Rome and Florence Italy, The Amazon and to Ecuador to explore The Galapagos Islands and the Charles Darwin Research Station, as well as annual events such as the Youth Bowl and Kids Week.
 Hundreds of Atlanta’s youth benefit from the positive opportunities the foundation provides each year.
 As a result, The Frank Ski Kids Foundation has received numerous awards and honors including Black Enterprise Magazine’s National Community Champion Award.

-An Atlanta resident of 14 years, Frank is married to Tanya Rodriguez and has four sons, Jarrett, Franklin, Blake and Harrison.
-Always one to promote giving back to his community, Ski emphasizes philanthropic work with his sons and teaches them about the responsibility he feels he has to the community.
-Leaving each place a little better than he found it, Frank Ski’s influence continues to grow not just in the Atlanta community, but around the world.
+While philanthropy is his life’s passion, Frank takes time to enjoy some healthy indulgences as well.
+His personal interests include international travel, gourmet food and wine collecting.
+Always one to promote giving back to his community, Frank emphasizes philanthropic work with his family and teaches them about the responsibility he feels he has to the community.
+Leaving each place a little better than he found it, Frank Ski’s influence continues to grow not just in the communities where his voice is heard, but around the world.